Huda147/Lab-file-/README.md

 ## 📖 Overview

-This project focuses on image classification of flower species using a CNN-based model.
-The goal is to automatically recognize and categorize flower types from images using supervised learning.
+This lab project file is for machine learning for beginners course.

 ---

 ## 🗂 Dataset

-- The dataset should be placed in the `Datasets/Training_set` folder.
+- The dataset should be placed in the parent folder.
-- Images are resized to **64x64 pixels** for training.
-- Flower categories are inferred from the folder names.

-> ⚠️ Ensure your dataset follows the structure: `Datasets/Training_set/<class_name>/<images>`
+- All the dataset is placed in Dataset folder.

 ---